sakhi20/GenoCompress-AI/README.md

 - TensorFlow and Keras teams for deep learning frameworks
 - BioPython community for genomic data handling tools
 - Open source genomics community
+- **Dr. Paawan Sharma**, for his mentorship and expert guidance throughout the development of this project

 ---